-NIBC's associates are subject to statutory requirements such that they cannot make remittances of dividends or make loan repayments to NIBC without agreement from the external parties.
+NIBC Holding's associates are subject to statutory requirements such that they cannot make remittances of dividends or make loan repayments to NIBC Holding without agreement from the external parties.

-NIBC's share of contingent liabilities or capital commitments of its associates was nil in 2017 and 2016.
+NIBC Holding's share of contingent liabilities or capital commitments of its associates and joint ventures was nil in 2017 and 2016.

-54 Structured entities
+58 Structured entities